-What causes gynecomastia?
+What causes gynecomastia in teens?

-- Certain medications like those for depression, cancer, ulcers or heart disease.
+- Certain medications like those for depression, cancer, ulcers, or heart disease.

-- Drugs like heroin or steroids.
+- Drugs like marijuana or steroids.